Caelinh/city-explorer/README.md

 ## Change Log

-Name of feature:
+Name of feature: City Search

-Estimate of time needed to complete:
+Estimate of time needed to complete: 3hrs

-Start time:
+Start time:7:00

-Finish time:
+Finish time: 11:50

-Actual time needed to complete:
+Actual time needed to complete: 5 hrs

 ## Credit and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->